 When passed through a parameterized URL, each variable is replaced with the field value from the record (or associated record) that is currently being edited.
 Variables can be used to pass ID values for certain record types including incidents, answers, contacts, organizations, and staff accounts.
 They can also pass values from database fields, custom fields, or custom object fields.

 To pass variables to a target page, build the URL using the standard query-string syntax, as follows:

-The following sections provide descriptions and examples of variables that can be passed from records in Oracle Service Cloud through parameterized URLs.
+The following sections provide descriptions and examples of variables that can be passed from records in Oracle B2C Service through parameterized URLs.